papy1974/GoogleBooksSearch/README.md

 # Title.

-The project is named the GoogleBooksSearch that allowed the user to search for book that he needs.
+The project is named the GoogleBooksSearch that allowed the user to search for the book that he needs.

 # Languages and Tools used: